Browse Tax Articles

 If you gave someone gifts valued at more than $14,000:

-If you or your spouse make a gift to a third party, the gift can be considered as made 1 / 2 by you and 1 / 2 by your spouse.
+If you or your spouse make a gift to a third party, you can consider it as coming half from you and half from your spouse.
 This is known as gift splitting.
 Gift splitting allows you and your spouse to each claim the exclusion, so you can double the exclusion.

 The person who receives your gift doesn't have to report it to the IRS or pay gift or income tax on its value.